-Doha Bank prohibits the use of child labor through its policies and guidelines.
+Doha Bank prohibits the use of child and forced labor through its policies and guidelines.
 The employment within Doha Bank is governed by a well-defined contract.
-Given that Qatar has revised its labor law effective December 2016, abolishing the Kafala system, Doha Bank strives to be compliant of the revised labor law.
+Doha Bank is compliant with the labor law across all jurisdictions in which it operates.